silvera/commandir/README.md

 [![test](https://github.com/silvera/commandir/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/silvera/commandir/actions/workflows/build-and-test.yml)

 Commandir lets you define commands in a Commandir.yaml file and execute them via the Commandir CLI.
+Commandir looks for a Commandir.yaml file in the current directory.

 Here is the Commandir.yaml file for the canonical Hello World example: